 Clinic Hours/How to Make an Appointment

-Nutrition classes are held weekly on Thursdays.
-Call more specific class information.
+Nutrition classes are held on the 2nd and 4th Tuesday of each month.
+Call for more specific class information.

 Current authorized formulas are the following: Good Start and Good Start Soy.
 Other formulas may be provided for infants with documented special needs.

 For those who wish to breast feed, breast pumps will be issued if available and you meet requirements.

 Services are provided by Registered Nurses and Licensed Nutritionists.

 Phone: (580) 622-3716

 USDA is an equal opportunity provider and employer.